Health and Safety

 School personnel (nurse, principal, assistant principal) may administer medication to schoolchildren if the following guidelines are met:

-4. The medication must be in a pharmacy container that clearly states the name of the student as well as the name of the medication, the dosage and the frequency of the medication.
+3. The medication must be in a pharmacy container.
+The container must clearly state the name of the student, the name of the medication, the dosage and the frequency of the medication.
 All inhalers must have a labeled box.

-5. The medication must be delivered by an adult – no medication should be brought into school by the student, unless specifically written and ordered by the physician.
+4. The medication must be delivered by an adult.
+No medication should be brought into school by the student, unless specifically written and ordered by the physician.

-6. All medication must be picked up by the end of the school year or else it will be discarded.
-No medication will be kept until next year.
+5. No medication will be kept until next year.
+All medication must be picked up by the end of the school year or else it will be discarded.

 Please call the school health offices with any questions.